What is Ally?

 Major, Orange: Image does not have a description, Document in untagged, Document has no headers, Document has contrast issues, etc.

-Minor, Green: Document does not have a language set, Document is missing a title, Document does not have an appropriate heading structure, redundant text, etc. If all of these are done then the dial should be at the far right side.
+Minor or None, Green: Document does not have a language set, Document is missing a title, Document does not have an appropriate heading structure, redundant text, etc. If all of these are done then the dial should be at the far right side.

 Download Options, available to students: Download original or any alternate formats.